MacCracken Housing Program for Doctoral Students

 There are six steps in the MHP process.

+Step 1.
 Indicate your interest in MHP by completing the Statement of Intent form located online at www.nyu.edu/gsas/housing-intent.
-(If you do not have access to the web, please contact Cherone Slater at (212) 998-8060 or firstname.lastname@example.org.)
+(If you do not have access to the web, please contact Cherone Slater at (212) 998-8060 or email@example.com.)
 Please note that the Statement of Intent begins the housing application process, but it is not the official application and does not secure your place in the MacCracken Housing Program (MHP).
-The official application is required by Friday, May 17th to secure housing (please refer to the fourth step).
+The completed application is required to secure housing (please refer to the fourth step).

-Upon receipt of your Statement of Intent, Cherone Slater from the Office of Academic and Student Affairs (OASA) will send you an email that will ask you to immediately establish an NYU email account.
-Instructions on how to do this will be provided.
-Once you activate your NYU email account, OASA will provide you with access to a secure web site where detailed information about the graduate housing application procedure and materials are posted (including the official housing application, license agreement, and relevant consent and disclosure forms).
+Step 2.
+Upon receipt of your Statement of Intent, you will receive an automated message with instructions on how to activate your NYU email account.
+Once you activate your NYU email account, Cherone Slater will provide you with access to a secure web site where detailed information about the graduate housing application procedure and materials are posted (including the official housing application, license agreement, and relevant consent and disclosure forms).

-Review the housing materials on the web site and make a final decision about whether or not you wish to apply for housing through MHP.
+Step 3.
+Review the housing materials on the NYU Classes site and make a final decision about whether or not you wish to apply for housing through MHP.
 Married and partnered applicants should review what is needed to complete the Statement of Domestic Partnership form.

 Two Important Notes about the Application Fee